-- The loan period for undergraduate students, staff, and alumni is four weeks.
+- The loan period for general circulation material is four weeks for undergraduate students, staff, and alumni.

 - Graduate students and undergraduate honors students receive a six-week loan.